emissary-ingress/emissary/reference/idp-support/onelogin.md

 9. Select the connector you just created.
 10. Click the **Save** button.

 You will see a success banner, which also brings you back to the main portal page.
-OneLogin is now configured to function as a OIDC backend for authentication with Ambassador.
+OneLogin is now configured to function as an OIDC backend for authentication with Ambassador.

 ## Gather OneLogin Credentials